sengtech/content/Microsoft Entra/ADFS/ADFS decomission.md

 - Organization branding
 - Device enrollment ⚠️
+  - The SCP should be re-configured before the final migration from federated to managed authentication
 - Applications may use a federated protocol that is not available in Entra (Shibboleth) - [Link](https://dirteam.com/sander/2025/03/17/from-the-field-three-gotchas-when-migrating-applications-from-ad-fs-to-entra/)
 - Applications may use an outdated attribute for Name ID (userPrincipalName/sAMAccountName)  - [Link](https://dirteam.com/sander/2025/03/17/from-the-field-three-gotchas-when-migrating-applications-from-ad-fs-to-entra/)
 - User assignment does not support group nesting  - [Link](https://dirteam.com/sander/2025/03/17/from-the-field-three-gotchas-when-migrating-applications-from-ad-fs-to-entra/)